-An organizer is a ‘bit of content’: a working procedure, a problem, a systematic overview of contents, a process, a special cases, a poem, two different examples of the same thing (for example two different kidneys or two different papers)
+An organiser is a ‘bit of content’: a working procedure, a problem, a systematic overview of contents, a process, a particular case, a poem, or two different examples of the same thing (for example, two different kidneys or two different papers)

 It has two unique properties for the ‘teacher designer’.
-The first is that the organizer enables the teacher designer to ‘see’ how she or he is going to set up the learning experiences of the students in the course.
+The first is that the organiser enables the teacher designer to ‘see’ how they will set up the student’s learning experiences in the course.
 This insight helps the teacher to make coherent decisions about the objectives, the contents, the learning track, the assignments, the learning methods and the test.

-Secondly, if used in the course it gives the students a clear and correct insight into what they are going to learn and why.
-The organizer serves as an organizer and stimulator of students’ learning experiences.
+Secondly, if used in the course, it gives the students a clear and correct insight into what they will learn and why.
+The organiser serves as an organiser and stimulator of students’ learning experiences.
 It

-focusses the students on the main aims of a certain course.
+focuses the students on the main aims of a particular course.

-- Some examples from Tony Earl and Jan Nedermeijer.
+- Some examples are from Tony Earl and Jan Nedermeijer.